-The month-long average indoor ozone concentrations and indoor/outdoor ratios shown in Table 3 are in general agreement with the short-term dynamic measurements in most cases.
-The highest one-month average indoor/outdoor ozone concentration ratios were seen in the Cloth Hall and in the Matejko Museum, averaging 43-44% of those outdoors.
-Indoor ozone levels and indoor/outdoor ozone ratios were lower elsewhere.
-Indoor ozone concentrations average 7-8 ppb at Wawel Castle, or 17-19% of the concentration outdoors.
-At Collegium Maius, indoor ozone concentrations average 6 ppb or 24% of those outdoors, a situation that seems to confirm our suspicion that the higher indoor "ozone" levels measured by the ultraviolet photometric continuous monitors at that site are due not to ozone but rather are possibly due to mercury vapor in the indoor air of the chemistry exhibit room.
+Castle, or 17-19% of the concentration outdoors.
+At Collegium Maius, indoor ozone concentrations average 6 ppb or 24% of those outdoors, a situation that seems to confirm our suspicion that the higher indoor "ozone" levels measured by the ultraviolet photometric continuous monitors at that site are not due to ozone but rather are possibly due to mercury vapor in the indoor air of the chemistry exhibit room.
 Indoor ozone levels in the National Museum also average 5 ppb, or 19% of those outdoors.
 Concentrations at the National Museum would be expected to be low given the presence of an activated carbon filter system that on average reduces ozone in the inlet air to the building to 6 ppb or 23% of that outdoors.

-Protection of Krakow Museum Collections from Damage due to Atmospheric Ozone
+4.3.
+Protection of Krakow Museum collections from damage due to atmospheric ozone

-The average indoor ozone concentrations within Krakow museums documented in Table 3 ranged from 11 ppb to 5 ppb according to the July 1993 passive ozone monitoring experiments.
-Indoor/outdoor ozone concentration ratios ranged from a high of 0.44 to 0.43 at the Cloth Hall Museum and at the Matejko Museum to a low of 0.24 to 0.17 at the Collegium Maius, National Museum and Wawel Castle.
+The average indoor ozone concentrations within Krakow Museums documented in Table 3 ranged from 11 to 5 ppb according to the July 1993 passive ozone-monitoring experiments.
+Indoor/outdoor ozone concentration ratios ranged from a high of 0.44 to 0.43 at the Cloth Hall Museum and at the Matejko Museum to a low of 0.24 to 0.17 at the Collegium Maius, the National Museum and the Wawel Castle.
 The short-term experiments conducted using continuous ozone monitors show similar indoor/outdoor ratios, with the exception that indoor/outdoor ozone concentration ratios in the Cloth Hall were much lower on the two days sampled with continuous ozone monitors (0.13) than over the rest of the month of July (0.44).

 The indoor ozone concentration achieved within a museum facility depends on a dynamic competition between the rate of introduction of ozone from outdoors via the ventilation air versus the rate of ozone removal via activated carbon air filtration or by ozone deposition to interior building surfaces (including the collection).
-It is also possible that indoor ozone sources may be present, for example, due to the presence of photocopying machines within a building.
-For a building that can be represented as a single well-mixed chamber, shown schematically in Figure 4, the time rate of change of the interior ozone concentration, C_i, depends on the competition between ozone sources and sinks as follows:
+It is also possible that indoor ozone surfaces may be present, for example, due to the presence of photocopying machines within a building.
+For a building that can be represented as a single well-mixed chamber, shown schematically in Fig. 4, the time rate of change of the interior ozone concentration, C_i , depends on the competition between ozone sources and sinks as follows:

-$$V\frac{dC{i}}{dt} = (1 - \eta{ox})f{ox}C{o} + (1 - \eta{ix})f{ix}C{i} + f{oi}C{o} - (f{oi} + f{ox} + f{ix})C{i} + S - R$$ (1)

-where C_o and C_i are the outdoor and indoor ozone concentrations; f{ox} represents the outdoor air supplied to the building air conditioning system (m3 hr-1); f{ix} is the indoor air recirculated to the building air conditioning system (if any); and f{oi} is the untreated air that enters the building (through open doors, windows, or cracks in the building).
+$$V\frac{dC{i}}{dt} = (1 - \eta{ox})f{ox}C{o} + (1 - \eta{ix})f{ix}C{i} + f{oi}C{o}$$ $$-(f{oi} + f{ox} + f{ix})C{i} + S - R, \tag{1}$$ where C_0 and C_i are the outdoor and indoor ozone concentrations; f{ox} represents the outdoor air supplied to the buildings air-conditioning system (m3 h-1); f{ix} is the indoor air recirculated to the building's air-conditioning system (if any); and f{oi} is the untreated air that enters the building (through open doors, windows, or cracks in the building).